Are you looking for things to do in New Orleans? If so – this is the ULTIMATE list!

 Next on my list of things to do in New Orleans, it’s a swamp tour!
 It’s not a trip to New Orleans without checking out the local swamps.
 There’s something a bit mystical, spooky and mysterious about the swamps – and it’s also just a fascinating place to check out local wildlife too.

 You can drift along the swamp and see the local wildlife, listen to historical stories, and see amazing creatures in the wild!
-There are plenty of swamp tour available, below are some of the best on offer…
+There are plenty of swamp tours available, which makes it a great choice for things to do in New Orleans.
+Below are some of the best on offer…

 Take a Garden District tour